Wendy Biggs, MD

 She is married to Ray Biggs, and has 2 adult children.
 Her daughter works in accounts payable for a web-based company in New York City and her son is in veterinary school at Michigan State University.
 She enjoys knitting, reading non-fiction, and gardening.

-Dr. Biggs serves the ABFM on the Executive Committee, the Operations Committee, the Communications/Publications Committee, and the Certification Committee as its Chair.
+Dr. Biggs serves the ABFM on the Executive Committee, the Strategy Implementation & Operations Committee, the Audit & Finance Committee, the Engagement & Communication Committee, and the Certification Committee as its Chair.